(Used - 150 USD)

 Coast to Coast Hardware Stores

 Ross Bicycles made bikes that were rebranded and sold by other companies.
-One of these companies was Coast to Coast Hardware which was established in 1928.
+One of these companies was Coast to Coast Hardware, established in 1928.
 Their stores were a common sight throughout the US until Coast to Coast became part of the True Value Hardware stores chain in 1996.
-Coast to Coast stores sold their own line of Coast King bikes which were made for them by Ross Bicycles.
+Coast to Coast stores sold their line of Coast King bikes, which were made for them by Ross Bicycles.

 The Coast King Starliner

 One of Coast to Coast’s more popular models was the Coast King Starliner.
 This bike featured typical 1950’s cruiser bike styling including a spaceship ornament on the front fender and twin bullet headlights powered by a battery tucked away in the gas tank.

 The Starliner is a very nice bike and since it’s not well known even among balloon bike aficionados, it’s not as collectible so they can be bought for next to nothing.

 If you’re looking for a balloon tire bike with classic 50’s styling, you might want to try to track down a Coast King bicycle.
 It might take you awhile though, because they just aren’t that common.

 |Vintage - Coast King Bicycle - American Made |